Cerebral palsy: Diagnosis

 The age when CP is diagnosed is important, but medical professionals disagree over the best age to make the diagnosis.
 The earlier CP is diagnosed correctly, the better the opportunities are to provide the child with physical and educational help, but there might be a greater chance of confusing CP with another problem, especially if the child is 18 months of age or younger.
 Infants may have temporary problems with muscle tone or control that can be confused with CP, which is permanent.
 A metabolism disorder or tumors in the nervous system may appear to be CP; metabolic disorders, in particular, can produce brain problems that look like CP on an MRI.
 Disorders that deteriorate the white matter in the brain and problems that cause spasms and weakness in the legs, may be mistaken for CP if they first appear early in life.
-However, these disorders get worse over time, and CP does not (although it may change in character).
+However, these disorders worsen over time, and CP does not (although it may change in character).
 In infancy it may not be possible to tell the difference between them.
 In the UK, not being able to sit independently by the age of 8 months is regarded as a clinical sign for further monitoring.
 Fragile X syndrome (a cause of autism and intellectual disability) and general intellectual disability must also be ruled out.
 Cerebral palsy specialist John McLaughlin recommends waiting until the child is 36 months of age before making a diagnosis because, by that age, motor capacity is easier to assess.